Living in Italy as an American: What To Expect?

 4. Elective Residency Italy Visa (Residenza Elettiva)

 Your funds should come from savings, investments, or pensions.
-Hence, this visa is perfect for retirees who have a guaranteed income and can provide for themselves in Italy.
+Hence, this visa is perfect for retirees with a guaranteed income and can provide for themselves in Italy.

-However, you should have some passive income rolling in on a regular basis.
-It can be funds from rental units, pensions, 401ks, and other investments.
+However, you should have some passive income rolling in regularly.
+It can be funded from rental units, pensions, 401ks, and other investments.

 What’s it like living in Italy as an American?

-Living in Italy as an American can be different for anyone depending on the choice they make.
+Living in Italy as an American can be different for anyone, depending on their choice.
 Generally, living in Italy is associated with:

 Eating mostly Italian food